 Nicholas is a PhD student studying Nuclear Engineering and Science at Rensselaer Polytechnic Institute

 Generation Atomic is a 501(c)3 non-profit organization, that works with its 501(c)4 political advocacy arm GAMMA (Generation Atomic Movement Mobilizing Alliance) to save today’s nuclear reactors and lay the groundwork for deploying the reactors of tomorrow.

-Since its founding, Gen A has worked to cultivate relationships with business leaders, pro-nuclear donors, and grassroots advocates.
+Since its founding in 2016, Gen A has worked to cultivate relationships with business leaders, pro-nuclear donors, and grassroots advocates.
 By engaging stakeholders at all levels, Gen A is working together with many partners to create a loud, effective, and sustainable pro-nuclear constituency.